-Meanwhile, the mythogenesis goes on.
+Meanwhile, mythogenesis goes on.
 Prehistoric society had myth as oral history instead of history.
-Greek society can be understood by its myth as well as by its history, and so we have oral history, myth, as well as history.
+Greek society can be understood from its myth, as well as by its history.
+And we have oral history, myth, as well as history.
 The myth complex of a society is its cultural cognitive map, its collective self-representation, its view of itself.
 And the evolution of this myth is the evolution of the self-representation of society.
-The self-representation or image of ourselves is our guide to our behavior today and our creation of tomorrow.
-So if we can reflect upon our myth, see it as it is, criticize it as in literary criticism, and give impetus to the change of our living myth, we can participate in the creation of the future.
+And the self-representation or image of ourself is our guide to our behavior today and our creation of tomorrow.
+If we can reflect upon our myth, see it as it is, criticize it as in literary criticism, and give impetus to the change of our living myth, we can participate in the creation of the future.

-For example, Monteverde and his libretticist sat down and said, "We don't want the Maenads, because that part of the story is mysogynist.
-We don't want

-Aristeus either, he is a racist and male supremacist, let's get rid of him."
+For example, Monteverde and his libretticist sat down and they said, "We don't want the Maenads, because that part of the story is mysogynist.
+Well we don't want Aristeus, either, he is a racist and male supremacist, let's get rid of him."
 In the reinterpretation of a fable in each new presentation, different choices may be made.
 That might be our greatest leverage in the creation of the future, the most sensitive point having to do with our future evolution, in which we can insert our hands, our will, our understanding, and actually do something.
 We change the myth, and the change of history follows the myth.

-Anyway, that is the hope of this mythogenetic point of view.
+That is the hope of the mythogenetic point of view.
 Because we hope that we can have a future.
-We have big problems now.
+We have now big problems.
 Every historical period had big problems, but now they're bigger.
 The mere numerical strength of our species overpowers the planet.
 Our society is on a death track.
 We know we need a turn to the left or right.
-We don't know exactly which way to turn, but it could be that just our self-consciousness on the mythic level traditionally represented by the artist - is all that's needed to find the right turn and to have a future.
-Anyway, that's how we got from then to now.
+We don't know exactly which way to turn.
+But it could be that just our self-consciousness on the mythic level -- traditionally represented by the artist -- is all that's needed to find the right turn, and to have a future.
+That's how we got from then to now.
 Now we've got to get from now to tomorrow.